GerritCodeReview/plugins_multi-site/DESIGN.md

 cooperating Gerrit masters across the globe.

 1. 1x master / single location.
-2. 2x masters (active/standby) / single location - shared disks
+2. 2x masters (active/standby) / single location - shared disks (XXX That's the same as point 3?)
 3. 2x masters (active/passive) / single location - shared disks
 4. 2x masters (active RW/active RO) / single location - shared disks
 5. 2x masters (active RW/active RO) / single location - separate disks
 6. 2x masters (active RW/active RO) / active + disaster recovery location
 7. 2x masters (active RW/active RO) / two locations
 8. 2x masters (active RW/active RW) / two locations
-9. 2 or more masters (active RW/active RW) sharded across 2 or more locations
+9. 2 or more masters (active RW/active RW) sharded across 2 or more locations (XXX This is the current status , right ???)
-10. Multiple masters (active RW/active RW) with quorum / multiple locations
+10. Multiple masters (active RW/active RW) with quorum / multiple locations (XXX what is this?
+Do we want to get here with MS?)

 The transition between steps requires not only an evolution of the Gerrit setup and the set of plugins but also the implementation of more mature methods to